HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 ## `vkEnumeratePhysicalDevices`

 To get a list of all the physical devices in the system, we can call use this method.
 You can find more information [in the same section](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#devsandqueues-physical-device-enumeration) along with the definition itself.
-The definition looks like...
+The definition looks like:

 ```cpp
 VkResult vkEnumeratePhysicalDevices(